2joephillips/DPatterns/structural/composite/csharp.md

 {% include toc.html %}

 ## Set-up
 This simple console app is used to compile workers with thier rating into teams that have supervisors.
-Each Team has the ability to print out the ratings of each worker within the team.
+With the ability to print out the ratings of each worker within the team.
 In the scenario below we build a team 1 and then add it to another team to show how composite works.
 Then print all the workers ratings.

 ```csharp